 - Once transcripts are received, you will be contacted by a member of the faculty recruitment team.

-* Candidates applying to teach nursing courses are required to hold a N.H.
-Nursing License or be licensed in a state that is a member of the Nurse Licensure Compact for consideration, and must also consent to both a criminal and sexual offender background check.
+* All candidates must consent to a background check after successfully completing new instructor training.
+Candidates applying to teach nursing courses are required to hold a N.H.
+Nursing License or be licensed in a state that is a member of the Nurse Licensure Compact.

 New Instructor Training